2023 Iowa Hawkeyes football team

+Brian Ferentz, the University of Iowa's offensive coordinator in 2023, wearing a headset and white team-branded shirt, speaks to a referee on the field during a game.

 The 2023 Iowa Hawkeyes football team represented the University of Iowa as members of the West Division of the Big Ten Conference during the 2023 NCAA Division I FBS football season.
 The Hawkeyes were led by Kirk Ferentz in his 25th year as head coach.
 The Hawkeyes played their home games at Kinnick Stadium in Iowa City, Iowa, and sold out all seven home contests for the second consecutive season.
 The Iowa Hawkeyes football team drew an average home attendance of 69,250 in 2023.

 With a victory over Illinois on Senior Day, Iowa secured the Big Ten West title for the third time.
 A win over rival Nebraska in the regular season finale completed a 10-win regular season.
 They competed in the Big Ten Championship Game against the East Division champion No. 2 Michigan, where they were shutout by the eventual national champions 26–0.
-The Hawkeyes ended the 2023 season with a 35-0 shutout loss to No. 21 Tennessee in the Citrus Bowl.
+The Hawkeyes ended the 2023 season with a 35–0 shutout loss to No. 21 Tennessee in the Citrus Bowl.

 Senior punter Tory Taylor was named First-team All-Big Ten for the third time, Eddleman–Fields Punter of the Year for the second time, a Unanimous First-team All-American, and the 2023 Ray Guy Award winner as the nation's most outstanding punter.
 Despite missing the final four games due to a season-ending injury, junior cornerback Cooper DeJean was named First-team All-Big Ten for the second time, Tatum–Woodson Defensive Back of the Year, Rodgers–Dwight Return Specialist of the Year, and a Unanimous First-team All-American.
 Defensive coordinator Phil Parker won the Broyles Award as the nation's top assistant coach in college football.